AshT-Python/Fluidity/README.md

 **Task**
 This class is where the work is done: add instances of it to your Workflow (see below) object to send a request to an LLM or execute Python code locally.
 The constructor takes these arguments:\
 *name* [required]: the name of the task.
 It's also the label for the task's output elsewhere in the workflow.\
-*instructions* [required]: Natural language intructions for the LLM, Python code or 'file:\<Python code filepath\>'.
-If Python code, it is executed dynamically.
+*instructions* [required]: Either natural language intructions for the LLM or Python code: the code itself or 'file:\<Python code filepath\>'.
+If Python code (as opposed to LLM instructions), it is executed dynamically.
 It is required to set the *result* (i.e. the task's output value) and *next_task* variables in the code. *next_task* can be set to 'STOP' to terminate the workflow run.\
 *role* [optional]: How should the LLM behave? e.g. 'You are an AI legal assistant specialising in family law enquiries'.\
 *output_type* [optional - 'string' (default), 'num', 'json', 'list' or 'dict']\
 *llm_or_code* [optional - 'llm' (default) or 'code']: Describes instructions\